 At the turn of the 20th century, Richard Austin Freeman

-Freeman's important novels include: The Mystery of 31 New Inn (1911), The Eye of Osiris (1911), and A Silent Witness (1914), artistically written and memorably characterized.
+Freeman's most important pre-World War I novels include: The Mystery of 31 New Inn (1911), The Eye of Osiris (1911), and A Silent Witness (1914), artistically written and memorably characterized.
 Later major works include The Red Thumb Mark, When Rogues Fall Out, and The Jacob Street Mystery.